top of page

 As said before triglycerides provide the maximal amount of energy of the major food sources.
 During the feasting stage, triglycerides are taken up and stored in the adipose tissue as fats.
 Fasting elicits a different type of action.
 Stored triglycerides in the adipose tissue are mobilized and metabolized in the Hmg-CoA pathway and the energy thus released is utilized.
 The process is slower but eminently suited for hibernation or similar events.

-A lipid screen has become routine for the evaluation of a middle-aged person with the intention to find out a hidden problem.
+A lipid screen has become routine for the evaluation of a middle-aged person to find out a hidden problem.
 The popularity of a lipid panel in the middle aged has even led to its inclusion in cardiovascular health check-up corporate packages.
-The typical lipid panel gives t following values --
+The typical lipid panel gives the following values --

 • Serum total cholesterol